terraform-tencentcloud-modules-tmigrate/terraform-tencentcloud-cam/examples/cam-group-user-policy/README.md

 # CAM policy exmaple

-Configuration in this directory creates CAM policies.
+Configuration in this directory creates CAM groups, users and policies.

 ## Usage